-This one seems pretty obvious, but I am surprised at how many worlds and players that I’ve been to/with that have chest and items stored willy-nilly.
-They are also usually the first to complain of an item being lost or creeper explosion taking out their items or (On occasion) lava erasure.
-Your main base (and ideally, all bases) should have a main room for material storage that follows some sort of organizational outline.
+This one seems pretty obvious, but I am surprised at how many players have chests and items stored willy-nilly.
+These players are usually the first to complain of an item being lost, a creeper explosion taking out their items, or lava erasure.
+Your main base (and ideally all bases) should have a main room for material storage that follows some sort of organizational outline.

-Due to the general nature of minecraft; if your base is not just for show, then you probably have a (or several) mineshaft(s).
-This could be a multi-tiered/multi-purpose mineshaft or simply one that goes straight down to bedrock.
-A multi-tiered or branching mineshaft may be used for things that require space such as underground forests, animal breeding pens and farming… But the main reason you want the mineshaft is to get the much-desired diamonds, redstones, and obsidian.
+Due to the general nature of Minecraft, if your base is not just for show, then you probably have one or more mineshafts.
+This could be a multi-tiered/multi-purpose mineshaft, or simply one that goes straight down to bedrock.
+A multi-tiered or branching mineshaft may be used for things that require space, such as underground forests, animal breeding pens, and farming.
+The main reason you want a mineshaft is to get the much-desired diamonds, redstones, and obsidian.

 6. Central Minecart Network

-With the recent addition of Redstone Boosters for tracks, Minecarts have now turned into an incredibly efficient and speedy way of traveling quickly from location to location, or preferably, base to base.
-You may also combine chests into minecarts to make the movement of items and supplies quicker too.
-(Especially if you have multiplayer help).
+With the addition of Redstone Boosters for tracks, minecarts have now turned into an incredibly efficient and speedy way of traveling quickly from location to location, or preferably, base to base.
+You may also combine chests into minecarts to make the movement of items and supplies quicker (especially if you have multiplayer help).